The rule.

 Common violations.

-Signup form: “[Checkbox] I agree to the Terms of Service, Privacy Policy, and to receive marketing emails about products and offers.”
+“[Checkbox] I agree to the Terms of Service, Privacy Policy, and to receive marketing emails about products and offers.”

-Signup form: marketing-consent checkbox is pre-checked by default.
+Marketing-consent checkbox pre-checked by default.

-Fails unambiguity.
-The Planet49 case (CJEU C-673/17) is the definitive authority: a pre-ticked box is not consent.
+Planet49 (CJEU C-673/17): a pre-ticked box is not consent.

 “To use [exchange], you must agree to receive marketing communications.”